mingy98/jannie-logging-dashboard/README.md

 ## How To Submit

 To submit, simply create your own branch and push to that branch.
 We expect you to complete this challenge within 8 hours, although we do understand that there can be unexepected delays in setting up so we will allow for some extra time if needed.
 After submitting, we may set up a brief phone conversation, where we will discuss your design considerations and show you the actual, internal version of the dashboard that we use.

+## This Boilerplate is Not Perfect...

+If you decide to use the Flask/React boilerplate we gave you, you may notice that there are some design decisions we made that are not ideal or at the very least debatable.
+If you find anything about our boilerplate code design that you would change or improve upon, please include it in NOTES.md for bonus points.

 ## Final Thoughts